AC electricity on a boat. |

 will almost always choose price over

 quality.
-They percieve consumer products as disposable so what if it quits a little early.
+They perceive consumer products as disposable so what if it quits a little early.

 Toss it and get another!
 Time for a style change anyways, or sentiments to that effect.